javascript-tutorial/en.javascript.info/2-ui/1-document/11-coordinates/article.md

 Most JavaScript methods deal with one of two coordinate systems:

 1. **Relative to the window** - similar to `position:fixed`, calculated from the window top/left edge.
-    - we'll denote them as `clientX/clientY`, the reason for such name will become clear later when we move to events,
+    - we'll denote these coordinates as `clientX/clientY`, the reason for such name will become clear after next chapters ,
 2. **Relative to the document** - similar to `position:absolute` in the document root, calculated from the document top/left edge.
     - we'll denote them `pageX/pageY`